 Results: Analysis gives an indication of DO levels relative to standards protective of aquatic life.
-The CCRWQCB designated the estuary as having the beneficial use of "Marine Habitat" and lists an objective that DO concentrations must be greater than 7 mg/L.
+The CCRWQCB designated the estuary as having the beneficial use of "Marine Habitat" and lists an objective that DO concentrations must not fall below 7 mg/L to be protective of aquatic life.

-The following graphs show the DO concentration data for WY17 at each of the seven sites.
-The first graph shows the percent of DO concentration readings in WY2017 that were less than 7 mg/L, which means they violated the numeric objective set by the CCRWQCB for marine waters.
+The following graphs show the DO concentration data for WY18 at each of the seven sites.
+The first graph shows the percent of DO concentration readings in WY18 that were less than 7 mg/L, which means they violated the numeric objective set by the CCRWQCB for marine waters.
 Ideally, only 10% or less of results would fall below the standard.